-Though it shames me to admit it, Godzilla has been on my mind.
+Though it shames me to admit it given recent events, Godzilla has been on my mind.
 I know — lame, crass and superficial, like being at war with Norway and fearing a valkyrie invasion.
 Nonetheless, the big gray guy has been popping into my thoughts a lot more often than he has at any other point in my life.
 And it got me thinking: Where’d he get his name, anyway?

 Anyone who doesn’t know that the Anglicization Godzilla comes from the Japanese Gojira deserves to lose all film geek status, but I feel like few people know that Gojira comes from a combo of the Japanese gorira — meaning “gorilla” and itself a Japanization of that word — and kujira, “whale.”
 At one point, the creature was conceived of as a hybrid gorilla-whale, which makes me suspect that Godzilla could owe even more of a debt to King Kong than I initially believed.
 There’s also an apocryphal story about Gojira being a nickname for a hulking employee at Toho Studio, which has produced the Gozilla movies, but no one has yet proved it.